 Andrew Goldman has been writing for over 20 years and investing for the past 10 years.
 He currently writes about personal finance and investing for Wealthsimple.
 Andrew's past work has been published in The New York Times Magazine, Bloomberg Businessweek, New York Magazine and Wired.
 Television appearances include NBC's Today show as well as Fox News.
 Andrew holds a Bachelor of Arts (English) from the University of Texas.
 He and his wife Robin live in Westport, Connecticut with their two boys and a Bedlington terrier.
 In his spare time, he hosts “The Originals" podcast.

 Remember Steve Martin’s classic bit about how to be a millionaire and never pay taxes?
 “First, get a million dollars,” he instructed.
 It’s true that the absolute best way to make a million is by inheriting it, but sadly, being born into wealth is not something you can learn how to do at college.
 The rest of us must make our million through our own blood sweat and tears.
-We can’t guarantee that after reading this guide that you’ll be able to join the millionaire’s club, but we’ve got some tips that will serve you well on your path.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+We can’t guarantee that after reading this guide that you’ll be able to join the millionaire’s club, but we’ve got some tips that will serve you well on your path.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.